 In the spiritual, eternal, celestial sphere, work allows man to collaborate with the Creator, who had commanded “conquer and possess the earth,” to complete creation.
 Work permits man to redeem his pain through the offer of fatigue and sorrow that comes with toil.
 Work permits man to communicate with the Carpenter of Nazareth and through him with all his brothers and the Father who “works endlessly,” as well as with the Creative Spirit.
 That is wonderful.

-In the earthly sphere, the accelerated development of the State of Israel is a vivid example of the power of work in "helping build the earthly city," which can bring temporal and material redemption to those who, like the Jewish pioneers, were fully invested on it.
-However, there is for Gauthier another a Christian dimension of work, which makes work redemptive due to its connections to the figure of Jesus, and his sacrifice for humanity.
-Since Zionism—and Gordon’s philosophy within it—refused to go beyond the first dimension of redemption and "communicate with the Carpenter of Nazareth", the Zionist process of redemption cannot be complete.
+In the earthly sphere, the accelerated development of the State of Israel is a vivid example of the power of work to “help build the earthly city,” which can bring temporal and material redemption to those who, like the Jewish pioneers, are fully invested in it.
+However, there is, for Gauthier, a second, Christian dimension of work, which makes work redemptive due to its connection to the figure of Jesus, and the sacrifice he made for humanity.
+Since Zionism—and Gordon’s philosophy within it—refused to go beyond the first dimension of redemption and “communicate with the Carpenter of Nazareth,” the Zionist process of redemption cannot be complete.

 Indeed, Gauthier’s reference to work as an “offer of fatigue and sorrow,” brings us back to the concept of sacrifice, which Gauthier, following the Christian tradition, placed at the center of his theology of work.
 It is worthwhile to mention that Gordon, on the other hand, was entirely against the idea of sacrifice, as can be gleaned in particular from his personal letters.